Google Cloud integration

 Use your own container

-If you have forked this repository and want to upload your own container to Google Cloud and use it, you can utilize cloudbuild.yaml
+If you have forked this repository and want to upload your own container to Google Cloud and use it, you can utilize cloudbuild.sh

 along with our Dockerfile